adammccartney/midiSequencer/README.md

 sequencer over OSC to some other program (chuck/supercollider/puredata), which then might do something useful (like make some control messages for an instrument).

 # Todo

+23. April 2021
++ implement and test getters for Note relative time and probabilty members
++ normalize x y position on gui
++ integrate unit tests
++ get gui to talk to logic structure for segments (selecting harmonies)
++ fire a tracer bullet and check that you haven't just built a pile of pooh

 22. April 2021
-+ Figure out what's causing the segfault in the call to QuantizedPitchManager::processMidiNote(const int &midVal)
++ ~~Figure out what's causing the segfault in the call to QuantizedPitchManager::processMidiNote(const int &midVal)~~

 20. April 2021
-+ integrate unit tests
-+ normalize x y position on gui
-+ get gui to talk to logic structure for segments (selecting harmonies)
-+ finish design of HarmonicFieldManager and QuantizedPitchManager, implement
++ ~~finish design of HarmonicFieldManager and QuantizedPitchManager, implement~~
 + ~~figure out relationships needed to connect up~~
   - ~~HarmonicField | HarmonicFieldManager QuantizedPitchManager | OscMessage~~
-+ fire a tracer bullet and check that you haven't just built a pile of pooh

 19. April 2021
 + ~~reformat unit tests to use Google Tests~~ (turns out a giant corporation